alex-ball/dccpaper/README.md

-# The dccpaper package: LaTeX classes for submissions to IJDC and IDCC
+# The dccpaper bundle: LaTeX classes for submissions to IJDC and IDCC

-The dccpaper package consists of two very similar classes.
+The dccpaper bundle consists of two very similar classes.

 ijdc-v9.cls corresponds to the template used by the International Journal of Digital Curation, beginning with volume 9.